Diane Zalman

 Q: Do you work on your own vehicle?

-No, but I document my husband's work on all our rigs and maintain several build threads at all times.
+A: No, but I document my husband's work on all our rigs and maintain several build threads at all times.
 Now and then I help in the garage, and I have a good understanding of how things work, but all the credit for our rigs' awesomeness and capability go to him.